The Pat McMahon Masters Level Exchange Scholarship Series

 Our 2015 scholarship recipient was Tessa Ronan of Dublin.
 Tessa was awarded first class honors with her Bachelor of Science degree at DCU, earning the Lynam Medal for best overall academic performance.
 Previously, Tessa studied Business, Economics and the Social Sciences in Trinity College Dublin, and in the summer of 2015 Tessa was awarded a Naughton scholarship to carry out solar cell research in a biochemical engineering laboratory of Notre Dame University, Dublin.
 Tessa interned at Cypress Semiconductor for the next few months and earned a Masters Degree in Electronic Engineering.
 During her Cypress internship, Tessa developed a Bluetooth Low Energy wireless sensor network for a project in precision agriculture and now, as a full-time Cypress employee, Tessa is working in the RF Systems domain for IoT.

 Tessa loves to travel, meet new people, and experience different cultures.
 She plays the piano (classical), and maintains interests in music, art and literature.

 Our 2014 scholarship recipient was Electronic Engineer Louis Free of Dublin, who completed his programs and immediately embarked on a entrepreneurial company with contacts he made here in San Jose while continuing to work on a PhD degree.

-Our 2013 scholarship recipient was Electronic Systems scholar Andrew Kiernan of Dublin, who arrived in January 2014 and is presently working at Parade Technologies, formerly a Cypress Semiconductor company, in Seattle.
+Our 2013 scholarship recipient was Electronic Systems scholar Andrew Kiernan of Dublin, who arrived in January 2014 and is presently working in Seattle at Parade Technologies, formerly a Cypress Semiconductor company on touch screen technology.

 In October of 2012, Barry Cannon was announced as the first recipient of our first Pat McMahon Masters Level Exchange Scholarship in the Series, sponsored by Cypress Semiconductor.